 Then, wipe away the mold and reapply as necessary.

 Will Vinegar Remove Algae and Moss From Concrete?

 Yes, cleaning concrete with vinegar will remove algae and kill moss on concrete.
 Vinegar does remove algae from concrete, similar to how it removes mold from concrete.
 Algae that comes into contact with vinegar dies just like mold.

-Vinegar is a natural and safe alternative to cleaning concrete with harsh chemicals.
-In the case of algae and mold, it does a better job than bleach, and it is better in the long term for killing these infestations.
+Vinegar is a natural cleaner and a safe alternative to cleaning concrete floors with harsh chemicals.
+In the case of algae and mold, it does a better job than bleach and is better in the long term for killing these infestations.